astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 **arg\_scope** operator.
 The
 *tf.nn.softmax\_cross\_entropy\_with\_logits* on the un-normalized logits is used as the loss function.
 This function computes the softmax activation internally which makes it more stable.
-Finally in **'lines 27-32'** the accuracy is computed.
+Finally the accuracy is computed.

 ~~~~~~~~~~~~~~~~
 Training Tensors
 ~~~~~~~~~~~~~~~~

 Now it's the time to define the training tensors.
-As defined in **'line 34'** the Adam Optimizer is used as one of the best current optimization algorithms which is widely used and is famous because of its adaptive characteristics.
-As is defined in **'lines 37-39'**, the gradients must be computed using the *defined loss tensor* and those computations must be added as the *train operations* to the graph.
+The Adam Optimizer is used as one of the best current optimization algorithms which is widely used and is famous because of its adaptive characteristics.
+The gradients must be computed using the *defined loss tensor* and those computations must be added as the *train operations* to the graph.
 Basically 'train\_op' is an operation that is run for gradient update on parameters.
 Each